Google has changed the SEO and social media game again, so you’ll need to change with it

 To do this, you will want to incorporate your Google business profile into your general SEO and social media plan.
 A good idea for leveraging your Google Maps profile is to let it serve as a quick summary of your company.
 Include vital information (such as location and operating hours), a summary of your services, images of your company’s location and, if possible, images of your company working.
 Your Google Maps profile will be the first impression many people will have of your company, so make sure it has all essential information in it and gives the reader a good idea of what your company does.

 Google has really changed the game with how companies interact with Google products.
 You’ll need to keep your Google Maps profile updated and active in order to better reach customers.
 Integrating your Google Maps profile into your PR plan will be very beneficial, as it will allow potential customers to quickly obtain information about your company when they search for you on Google.
 Plus, your Google Maps profile will be mobile-friendly, which translates to more leads and more customers.
-To learn more about the best ways to reach your target audience through social media, download Axia PR’s free e-book The Essential Social Media Management Guide or get in touch with an Axia PR pro today.
+To learn more about the best ways to reach your target audience through social media, download Axia PR’s e-book The Essential Social Media Management Guide or get in touch with an Axia PR pro today.

 Jacob McKimm is currently studying marketing at Florida State College at Jacksonville in Jacksonville, Fla., and graduates in 2015.